ZhangJD-ong/STRIDE/README.md

 # STRIDE
-A universal self-supervised denoiser for fluorescence optical microscopy imaging.
+A universal self-supervised denoiser for optical microscopy.

 ## 📄 Paper:
 The paper is under review.